Cholestasis in the Newborn

 Symptoms of Cholestasis in Newborns

 Symptoms of cholestasis typically develop during the first 2 weeks of a newborn's life.
-Infants with cholestasis have jaundice and often have dark urine, light-colored stools, and/or an enlarged liver.
-Bilirubin in the skin can cause itching, which makes infants irritable.
-Because infants with cholestasis may not properly absorb fats and vitamins, they may not grow well.
+Although most infants have some degree of jaundice, those with cholestasis also often have dark urine, light-colored stools, and an enlarged liver.
+High bilirubin levels may be accompanied by a buildup of bile salts in the blood.
+This buildup can cause itching, which makes infants irritable.

 Diagnosis of Cholestasis in Newborns